onsi/gomega/index.md

     Eventually(myChannel).Should(Receive(Equal("bar")))

 `Eventually` will repeatedly invoke the `Receive` matcher against `myChannel` until the match succeeds.
 However, if the channel becomes *closed* there is *no way* for the match to ever succeed.
-Allowing `Eventually` to conitnue polling is inefficient and slows the test suite down.
+Allowing `Eventually` to continue polling is inefficient and slows the test suite down.

 To get around this, a matcher can optionally implement: